blakete/Open-Knowledge-Repository/README.md

 ## Basis:
 1. Entropy will always increase
-2. Collective increase in intelligence results in a larger field of future possibilities.
+2. Collective increase in intelligence results in a larger field of potential future states.
 3. An increase in potential future states increases entropy.

 ## MVP: